tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-The ClientECH value is said to match a known ECHConfig if there exists an ECHConfig that can be used to successfully decrypt ClientECH.encrypted_ch.
+The ClientECH value is said to match a known ECHConfig if there exists an ECHConfig that can be used to successfully decrypt ClientECH.payload.
 This matching procedure should be done using one of the following two checks:

 1. Compare ClientECH.config_id against identifiers of known ECHConfig and choose the one that matches.
-2. Use trial decryption of ClientECH.encrypted_ch with known ECHConfig and choose the one that succeeds.
+2. Use trial decryption of ClientECH.payload with known ECHConfig and choose the one that succeeds.

 Some uses of ECH, such as local discovery mode, may omit the ClientECH.config_id